cihai/cihai/docs/design-and-planning/2017/spec.md

 ### Standards

-The initial consideration, since 2013, was datasets would follow [Data Packages][data packages].
+The initial consideration, since 2013, was datasets would follow [Data Packages].

 In place of Data Packages, a simpler, and more lax guideline and alone with python interfaces may be considered.
 This determination is pending further review of datasets.